Whether you're using a Windows laptop or a MacBook, there are several simple ways to copy your iPhone photos safely and quickly.

 Here's an example of how it works: Say you have iCloud Photos enabled on your iPhone, iPad and PC.
 You take a selfie, on your iPhone, to be envied by all your friends.
 The photo will automatically be available on your iPhone, as well as your iPad and PC.
 Smart, right?

-Now, we'll break down the process into 2 parts: (1) uploading your iPhone photos to iCloud, (2) downloading photos from iCloud.
+Now, we'll break down the process into 2 steps: (1) uploading your iPhone photos to iCloud, (2) downloading photos from iCloud.
 Let's jump right in!

 Depending on the speed of your internet, the time taken to see your photos in iCloud and on your other devices may differ.